-Displaying the map legend (ct'd)

-Three of the four map views ("initial conditions-2010" and the two specific SLR scenarios) all have the same legend format, as they are showing the same type of data, albeit at different times and under different scenarios.
-The fourth map view (Likelihood of coastal marsh by 2055) has a different legend, as it is displaying a fundamentally different data set.
+Displaying the map legend (ct'd) Three of the four map views ("initial conditions-2010" and the two specific SLR scenarios) all have the same legend format, as they are showing the same type of data, albeit at different times and under different scenarios.
+The fourth map view (Likelihood of coastal marsh by 2100) has a different legend, as it is displaying a fundamentally different data set.
 NOTE: In many cases, the area depicted as coastal marsh will differ from predictions based on a specific scenario.
-This is because the Likelihood shows the result of many iterations of different combinations of SLR by 2055 and marsh response variables.
+This is because the Likelihood shows the result of many iterations of different combinations of SLR by 2100 and marsh response variables.

 A Likelihood map view with the legend displayed.
 Darker colors correspond to higher likelihoods, i.e., that a coastal marsh was present in a predominant number of models.
 This allows users to get a sense of the extent of marsh in the future without having to select any one set of conditions.

-Analysis with the SLAMM Comparison Application Example

-The four map views can be used in unison to explore and examine the effects SLR may have with respect to marsh composition and extent.
+Analysis with the SLAMM Comparison Application Example The four map views can be used in unison to explore and examine the effects SLR may have with respect to marsh composition and extent.
 The following shows a zoomed-in view of an area in Old Lyme, CT, on the eastern shore of the lower Connecticut River.

-Analysis with the SLAMM Comparison Application Example (ct'd)

-From the four map views, we can make the following observations:
+Analysis with the SLAMM Comparison Application Example (ct'd) From the four map views, we can make the following observations:

-- The Initial Conditions map shows an area dominated largely by irregularly flooded marsh, with small areas of transitional and regularly flooded marsh. - With 0.43m of SLR, the amount of transitional marsh increases (the marsh is migrating beyond its original boundaries) and small areas of irregularly flooded marsh are becoming more regularly flooded. - With 0.74m of SLR, the area has dramatically changed from a largely irregularly flooded marsh to a largely regularly flooded marsh with further expanded areas of transitional marsh. - By comparing the Initial Conditions to the Likelihood map, we can get a sense of how likely some of the these changes may be. - In both scenarios, areas classified as irregularly flooded marsh or regularly flooded marsh are dark red in color, indicating that these are still predicted to be marshes (as opposed to conversion to tidal flats or drowned, for example). - In looking for areas of transitional marsh, the Likelihood map can be instructive in identifying areas that are more likely to show this migration effect.
-Areas generally outside the bounds of the original marsh configuration that are darker in color (e.g., circled in the figure right) are more apt to be areas of marsh migration than those with lighter-color areas.

-Analysis with the SLAMM Comparison Application Example (ct'd)

-Based on the previous observations, here are some examples of activities that managers or scientists might explore now to prepare for the future:

-Can we design studies or collect observations to confirm or deny:
+The Initial Conditions map shows an area dominated largely by irregularly flooded marsh, with small areas of transition and regularly flooded marsh.
+With 1.72m of SLR, the vast majority of marshes have flooded over completely or converted to tidal flats.
+By comparing the Initial Conditions to the Likelihood map, we can get a sense of how likely some of the these changes may be.
+Although the worst-case scenario illustrates the ultimate drowning of large areas of marsh, the Likelihood data show that this is not necessarily a given.
+However, note the shading is generally dominated by colors in the 40-60% and 60-80% ranges; conversely, the darkest reds showing the areas where marshes are most likely to persist is comparatively small.
+These are indicative that some of these marshes may be very threatened by SLR in the long term.
+Analysis with the SLAMM Comparison Application Example (ct'd) Based on the previous observations, here are some examples of activities that managers or scientists might explore now to prepare for the future: Can we design studies or collect observations to confirm or deny: